introvertadnan07/delta-demo/README.md

 # delta-demo
-This is a Demo for Git &Github class..
+This is a Demo for Git &amp; GitHub class.

+# Teacher
+Shardha

+# Student
+Delta Student